ethstorage/es-node/ethstorage/archiver/guide-devnet.md

 ### Starting OP Node

+Note: To ensure that the new OP Stack instance is trying to derived from the "expired" blobs, you may need to wait for at least 64 slots before starting the next steps, according to the setting of the Beacon proxy.

 Enter the Optimism monorepo and execute the following commands to start op-node as a validator:

 ```bash